thejasonfisher/marchingCubes/README.md

 The character controller prefab or camera must be named "Player" in order for the Chunkloader to recognize it and update.

 One may use flycam.js on a camera for an easy flying view.

+The first use may cause Unity to become unresponsive for a couple of minutes due to many meshes being built and stored on your machine for the first time.